 If your horse develops a shortened stride or any kind of foot lameness, this may be an early indicator of laminitis.

 When there is pain in the hooves, your horse’s gait will change as they attempt to relieve pressure.
-Horses with subclinical laminitis try to relieve pressure on their toes which can result in gait abnormalities.
+Horses with subclinical laminitis may show:

 8) Foot Lifting